DevJaGz/npm-chat/README.md

 <br>

-Demo of a chatbot powered by NPM packages in your browser 🤖
+Chatbot powered by NPM packages in your browser 🤖

 See [demo](https://npm-chat.vercel.app/) 🎉